michaelrgarcia/assist-at-a-glance/README.md

 ## Description

 A tool that aims to alleviate the nuisance of scrolling through ASSIST.org agreements.
-At a glance, a student can see every class at a California Community College that satisfies their transfer or lower division requirements.
+At a glance, a student can see every class at all California Community Colleges that satisfy their transfer or lower division requirements.

 ## API Routes (GET)